ANBI disclosure

 All mandatory public details.

-Stichting De Gelukkige Klas has applied for ANBI status (Dutch tax-deductible charity status — algemeen nut beogende instelling) with the Belastingdienst.
+Stichting De Gelukkige Klas has been recognised as an ANBI (Dutch tax-deductible charity status — algemeen nut beogende instelling) by the Belastingdienst.
 On this page we publish all the information we'll be required to disclose as an ANBI (in accordance with article 1a of the Implementation Regulation under the General State Taxes Act 1994).

 Name